 You can never have too many church pews!

-I added a simple green wreath to the fireplace mantel along with 2 of my favorite houseplants….
+I added a simple green wreath to the farmhouse dining room fireplace mantel along with 2 of my favorite houseplants….

 You guessed it, ferns!